Lieutenant Colonel William McKenzie, MC, OBE - letters - 1915 - Part 4

 well, try to do everything

-you do real well & through
+you do real well & thorough.

 We'll be there, there, there

-you will find Australia there
+You will find Australia there

 'Mid the smoke & din of battle

-thro' the cannon's war & rattle
+Thro' the cannon's roar & rattle

 we will keep things moving there